wendyqiu/csc2611exercise/README.md

 total number of words in W as jWj.

 Step 3.
-Construct a word-context vector model (denoted by M1) by collecting bigram counts for words in W. The output should be a jWjjWj matrix (consider using sparse matrices for better effciency), where each row is a word in W, and each column is a context in W that precedes row words in sentences.
+Construct a word-context vector model (denoted by M1) by collecting bigram counts for words in W. The output should be a jWj x jWj matrix (consider using sparse matrices for better effciency), where each row is a word in W, and each column is a context in W that precedes row words in sentences.
 For example, if the phrase taxi driver appears 5 times in the entire corpus, then row taxi and column driver should have a value of 5 in the matrix.